mumoshu/kodedeploy/README.md

 With KodeDeploy, all you need to do for recreating your Kubernetes cluster becomes just two steps.
 The first step is provisioning a "raw" cluster with a tool like eksctl, kops, or kube-aws.
 The second and the final step is deploying `KodeDeploy`, providing `Environment Name` like `production` and `Namespace` like `my-accounting-product` or `my-analytics-platform`, onto your cluster.
 KodeDeploy remembers which k8s apps is needed for the cluster in e.g. the `my-analytics-platform` namespace within the `production` environment, so that it can deploy everything for you.

 KodeDeploy, as you might have guessed from its name, exploits AWS CodeDeploy for Kubernetes.
+If you know much about CodeDeploy, the core idea of KodeDeploy is treat each CodeDeploy on-premise machine as one Kubernetes namespace in a cluster.
+So that a CodeDeploy deployment, formerly considered as a series of commands that is uniformely run against each machine in a deployment group, is now run against each targeted namespace in all the clusters in a targeted environment.
+That is, it's like KodeDeploy running your deployment in all the `myplatform` namespaces in all the `production` clusters.
+This is done no matter how many clusters you have in the `production` environment, hence you are freed from repeating deployments for all the clusters.

 ## Getting Started